 The Old China Shop by Ralph Hedley (1851-1913)

 In the early 1860’s the Childs moved into Bath Street, close to Joseph Carrier, when John was then also a furniture dealer.

 In February 1883 ‘Mrs. Childs’ retired as teacher at the Sunday School of the United Methodist Free Church in South Street .. a post she had held for 58 years.
 (IA 1883)

-Elizabeth had died of bronco-pneumonia in Market Street in January 1885, aged 76.
+Elizabeth had died of bronco-pneumonia in Market Street on January 15th, 1885, aged 76.

 The Oddfellows were organisations set up to care for and protect their members in times of hardship.

 John Childs had joined the Duke of Rutland Lodge of Oddfellows, M.U.F.S.
 (Manchester Unity Friendly Society), on its opening night in Ilkeston in July 1828, and was a member up to his death.
 Thus the Pioneer referred to him as “probably the oldest Oddfellow in the Midland Counties”.
 (IP Jan 1891)

 In 1831 John served as ‘NG’ (Noble Grand) of his lodge.

 In July 1866 this Lodge held its triennial dinner and festival at the Sir John Warren — a sorry affair relative to previous occasions.
 To deter the too frequent ‘celebrations’ of such lodges, regulations were now in place such that the costs of such festivities could not be paid for out of lodge funds; members now had to be charged and this pushed up the price of the ‘bill of fare’.